icculus/mojosetup/examples/ut3-dedicated-patches/data/README-ut3-patch2.txt

   defaultproperties because otherwise autodownloaded mods have no way for their localized/config variables to work.
-- Added Get/SetSpecialValue() stubs to Object to allow mods to expose values that can be modified without creating a dependancy.
+- Added Get/SetSpecialValue() stubs to Object to allow mods to expose values that can be modified without creating a dependency.
 - Added support for custom gametypes showing up on their own in the server browser.
 The game class needs to implement UpdateGameSettings() and call GameSettings.SetStringSettingValue() to